philleer/dependencies/README.md

 # dependencies

-* those are dependencies for install cuda and cudnn
+* those are dependencies for installing cuda and cudnn